williamle8300/anthem/README.md

+profile should have
+	"recently played tracks" and...
+  "recently played trackSets"
 type to find
-	weighted by "recently played tracks"
+	weighted by "recently played tracks" or...
 	weighted by "recently played trackSets"
 	recently... modified? (clone TS) discovery